leuti/product-api/README.md

-# Storefront Backend Project
+# Product-Store Back-end

 ## Getting Started

-This repo contains a basic Node and Express app for a store
+The product-store is a Udacity project deliverable.
+It offers the basic functions of a webshop.
+This repo contains a basic Node and Express app serving as API.

+The product-store front-end can be downloaded here --> https://github.com/leuti/product-store.git

 ## Required modules